 After you associate your site with your account, you can add a card that links to your website directly on your videos.

-- Go to your Video Manager by clicking your account icon > Creator Studio > Video Manager.
+- Go to your Video Manager by clicking your profile picture Creator Studio Video Manager.

 - Click Add card.

 - Next to 'Link', click Create.
-If this is the first time that you're using external links, accept the Terms & Conditions.
+The first time that you use external links, you'll need to accept the Terms & Conditions.

 - Under 'Associated website', select your website's URL from the Select site drop-down menu.

-- If you haven't associated a site with your channel or want to add a new site, click Add an associated website or Settings and follow the instructions to associate a site.
+- Click Add an associated website or Settings to associate a site.

 - Click Next.